Authentication

 - from the screen listing the missions of an assigned route,

-- with dark and light modes,
+- with both dark and light modes,

 Notifications